- 60/30/10 Rule

 It is possible to write call options on the Buy List stocks and collect income to supplement your dividend income.
 Writing call options is the most conservative way to boost your income beyond dividends.
 But it’s important to remember that if the stocks rally, the options will be called.
 If you’re ever going to experiment with options, I think it’s best to experiment by writing call options on good companies.

-Like I said, I’m not an options expert, nor will I ever recommend options in the newsletter.
 If you’d like to learn more about options, I recommend the Chicago Board Options Exchange.

 - Our Best Defense